daos-stack/daos/doc/admin/installation.md

 "scons --config=force install" would suffice for compiling changes to DAOS source code.

+### Using other compilers

-If you wish to compile DAOS with clang rather than gcc, set COMPILER=clang on the scons command line.
+If you wish to compile DAOS with clang or use the Intel compilers rather than gcc, set COMPILER=clang or COMPILER=icc on the scons command line.
 This option is also saved for future compilations.

 ### Go dependencies